-The Chlorine Dispenser System (CDS) offers an innovative approach to increasing the adoption of water treatment by rural populations, thereby reducing diarrheal diseases among children.
-A point-of-collection dispenser system in combination with community promoters was successful at increasing adoption of chlorinating drinking water via the dispenser, and sustaining this behavior change even two years after payments to the promoters ended.
+Chlorine dispensers offer an innovative approach to increasing the adoption of water treatment by rural populations, thereby reducing diarrheal diseases among children.
+A point-of-collection dispenser system in combination with community promoters was successful at increasing adoption of chlorinating drinking water and sustaining this behavior change even two years after payments to the promoters ended.

 The approach was designed to take advantage of insights from behavioral economics, helping people overcome barriers to chlorine adoption: The dispenser hardware provides a visual reminder to treat water when it is most salient—at the time of collection.
 The source-based approach makes drinking water treatment convenient because the dispenser valve delivers an accurate dose of chlorine to treat the most common transport container, while the public nature of the dispenser system also contributes to learning and habit formation.
 The promoters also provide frequent reminders and encouragement to use the product.
 As promoters are members of the community, their local knowledge, trust, and social influence may have contributed to their success in driving adoption.

-At scale, the cost of the CDS could be as low as $0.50 per person per year, much cheaper than home delivery (or retail sale) of individual chlorine bottles.
+At scale, the full cost of the chlorine dispensers system is projected to be as low as $0.50 per person per year, much cheaper than home delivery (or retail sale) of individual chlorine bottles.
 This cost includes both hardware and the recurring costs of chlorine refills, dispenser management, and maintenance, making the dispenser highly cost-effective.

 1 UNICEF, 2011.
 “Levels & Trends in Child Mortality: Report 2011.”
 Prepared on behalf of the United Nations Inter-agency Group for Child Mortality Estimation.
 Available online at http://www.unicef.org/media/files/Child_Mortality_Report_2011_Final.pdf